Gaolbreak

-Gaolbreak is a 1962 British crime film directed by Francis Searle and starring Peter Reynolds, Avice Landone and Carol White.
+Gaolbreak is a 1962 British second feature crime film directed by Francis Searle and starring Peter Reynolds, Avice Landone and Carol White.
+It was written by A.R.
+Rawlinson.
+The film was released as a supporting feature to Tiara Tahiti (1962).

 Plot

 A family of thieves plan a jewellery store robbery.
 One of them is the safecracking expert, and when he is arrested and jailed, they spring him from prison so he can take part in the job.